ghga-de/nf-platypusindelcalling/README.md

 4. Reliability and confidation annotations: It is an optional step (--runIndelAnnotation) for Mapability, hiseq, selfchain and repeat regions checks for reliability and confidence of those scores.
 5. INDEL Deep Annotation: It is an optional step (runIndelDeepAnnotation) for number of extra indel annotations like enhancer, cosmic, mirBASE, encode databases.
 6. Filtering: It is an optional step (runIndelVCFFilter)for only applies for the tumor samples with no-control.
-7. Checks Sample Swap: Canopy Based Clustering and Bias Filter
+7. Checks Sample Swap: Canopy Based Clustering and Bias Filter, thi step can only be applied into the tumor samples with control.

 ## Quick Start